India7Bravo/acrontumTests/README.md

 # Acrontum Automation Test

-This project is for a lovely company named Acrontum.
+This project is made for Acrontum.

 What the test does, is it's able to follow the journey of a user logging in, adding a book to their collection and then deleting it at the end so when the tests need to be run again, they're able to perform the same journey without breakage.